gseaba/senior-design-lab3/README.md

 ## Overview
 This application serves as a professional portfolio featuring dynamic user profiles and a secure "Message Vault."
-It adheres to the **KISS (Keep It Simple, Stupid)** engineering philosophy—prioritizing minimalist, transparent configurations over complex automated tools.

 ### Key Features
 - **Dynamic Profiles:** User information and bios served via Flask and SQLite.